List of Dark characters: Ulrich Nielsen

-Ulrich Nielsen (portrayed by Oliver Masucci and Ludger Bökelmann) is the husband of Katharina Nielsen, and the father of Martha, Magnus and Mikkel Nielsen.
-He is an inspector of the Winden police.
-After Mikkel's disappearance, Ulrich suspects that Helge Doppler may have played a part in both the disappearance of his son and many other Winden children over the years, including his brother Mads.
+Ulrich Nielsen (portrayed by Oliver Masucci, Winfried Glatzeder and Ludger Bökelmann) is the husband of Katharina Nielsen, and the father of Martha, Magnus and Mikkel Nielsen.
+He is a police inspector in Winden.
+After Mikkel's disappearance, Ulrich suspects that Helge Doppler may have played a part in both the disappearance of his son and many other Winden children over the years, including his younger brother Mads.
 In an attempt to prevent this, Ulrich tries to travel back to 1986, but takes the wrong path and accidentally travels to 1953, meeting Helge as a 9-year old boy.
-Desperate to save his brother and his son, Ulrich tries to kill the child Helge with a rock, but is quickly arrested and imprisoned for the assault as well as allegedly murdering the 2 children whose corpses had just been discovered in the building site of the Winden Power Plant.
+Desperate to save his brother and his son, Ulrich tries to kill the child Helge with a rock, but is quickly arrested and imprisoned for the assault as well as allegedly murdering the two children whose corpses had just been discovered in the building site of the Winden Nuclear Power Plant.

 Katharina Nielsen

 Katharina Nielsen (portrayed by Jördis Triebel and Nele Trebs) is the wife of Ulrich Nielsen and the mother of Martha, Magnus and Mikkel Nielsen.
-In 2019, she is the headteacher at the local high school she used to attend.
+In 2019, she is the principal at the local high school she used to attend.

 Martha Nielsen / Female Stranger / Eva

 Martha Nielsen (portrayed by Lisa Vicari) is the daughter of Ulrich and Katharina Nielsen and sister of Magnus and Mikkel.
-While Jonas deals with his father's suicide, she starts dating his best friend Bartosz.
+While Jonas is at a psychiatric facility due to his father's suicide, she starts dating his best friend Bartosz.

 Female Stranger (portrayed by Nina Kronjäger) is the adult Martha who welcomes Jonas and young Martha to the future.

 Eva (portrayed by Barbara Nüsse) is Adam's main opposition.
 She works tirelessly to ensure that the knot between the two worlds is never severed.

 Magnus Nielsen

 Magnus Nielsen (portrayed by Moritz Jahn) is the son of Ulrich and Katharina Nielsen.
-He is in a relationship with Franziska Doppler.
+He is a rebellious stoner who is in a relationship with Franziska Doppler.

 Jana Nielsen

 Jana Nielsen (portrayed by Tatja Seibt) is the mother of Ulrich and Mads Nielsen and the wife of Tronte Nielsen.
-In 1986, Jana's son Mads goes missing, leaving Jana distraught; she still holds on to the belief that Mads may still be alive.
+In 1986, Jana's son Mads goes missing, leaving Jana distraught; she still holds on to the belief that Mads may still be alive 33 years later.